MobileRoboticsSkoltech/multi-azure-recorder/README.md

 We also found an issue with old OpenGL version when using Azure SDK (to be more precise, this problem comes from depth engine) on Ubuntu 18.04 with Intel integrated graphics.
 One of the solutions is [installing open source Mesa drivers](https://itsfoss.com/install-mesa-ubuntu/).
 But still, we are not sure if it is the best solution.
 With up-to-date Nvidia GPU drivers there should not be problems.

 ## Recording
 Recording process include synchronized data gathering from multiple Azure cameras.
-To start recording, launch
+To start recording from locally attached cameras, launch
 ```
 ./recoder.py
 ```
 with no arguments.
-For now, Camera parameters are predifined in a python dictionary, we plan to move the parameters to a separate file to avoid modification of the source code by mistake.
-The command-line arguments may be implemented sometime.
+In this case, camera parameters are predifined by dict in `params.py`.

 This is an example of the dict with camera params:
 ```